noamross/spore/inst/eqfree_paper_outline.md

-# Outline For Equation-Free Optimization Paper
+# Optimal Control in Individual-Based Models using Multi-Scale Approaches

 ## Introduction

+A central challenge in disease ecology is developing effective management strategies to control harmful diseases and limit their damage to wildlife, human health, and ecosystem services.
+Using models of the dynamics of hosts and disease, this can be formulated as an economic optimization problem: how to maximize the benefits of a strategy, or how to minimize the costs of meeting a disease control goal.

 -   Control of disease as an economic problem: minimizing disease impacts in the face of limited resources for control.  [@Brandeau2003] Wildlife [@Horan2005; Bicknell1999; Fenichel2010]   (TODO See additional citations in OPENQUALS for variety of methods applied to invasives)
 -   Importance of individual-based processes (network contact structure, host and pathogen variation) in disease dynamics.
 -   IBMs work where population-level models do not capture appropriate dynamics or answer questions. [@Grimm2005]

 ### Other approaches

 -  The general approach to optimization of IBMs has been to apply control techniques to reduced-form models.
-   - Dynamic optimal control described in @Clark1990, using @Pontryagin1967
+   - Dynamic optimal control described in @Clark1990, using

+@Pontryagin1967 described the necessary conditions to determine the optimal control path for a dynamical system.
+For a system with state variables $\S$ and in which a control varible $h$ modifies the dynamics

+$$

 -  Applying optimal control techniques to a simplified mean-field model [@Federico2013] can work for homogenous models, but yields non-optimal results under heterogeneity.
 -  Simplified models can be adjusted via non-mechanistic modifiers to closer match IBM